ibexa/documentation-user/docs/content_management/work_with_content_types.md

 ## Modify default configuration of Pages

 As an administrator, you can modify various Content Type settings.
-For example, you can modify settings that regulate the behavior of Content items of Page type.
+For example, you can modify settings that regulate the behavior of Content items of [Page](../content_management/create_edit_pages.md) type.

 ### Configure block display

-You can define which page blocks elements are available for an editor in the page edit mode.
+You can define which page blocks are available for an editor in the page edit mode.

 Go to the Content Type that you want to edit.
 In the **Field definitions** section, click the **Landing page** tab.